17 Tips For Creating A Must-Read Church Newsletter

 You may dream of creating a must-read church newsletter.
-You know, the kind that people look forward to and share with others.
+You know, the kind that church members look forward to and share with others.
 This doesn’t have to be a dream.

 By revamping your newsletter, you can go from bland to amazing in no time.
 You might even find that if you offer an email subscription, your church grows both offline and online.